 I came across a very interesting story.
-There are many times when we find ourselves complaining about our situations in life; So much so, that we overlook the good in it.
-Here’s a story that speaks to that aspect of our nature, about a monk in training in a monastery in Spain.
+There are many times when we find ourselves complaining about our life situation; so much so, that we overlook the good in it.
+I’d like to share a story that speaks to that aspect of our nature, concerning a monk in training in a monastery in Spain.

 It takes a disciplined spirit to endure the monastery on Mount Serat in Spain.
 One of the fundamental requirements of this religious order is that the young men must maintain silence.
 Opportunities to speak are scheduled once every two years, at which time they are allowed to speak only two words.